The Best Way to Build an Audit Trail for RevRec

 Other common sources include annual maintenance contracts, retainers for legal or consulting services, and gift cards.
 Even event tickets sold in advance count.
 In each case, you’ve received cash for a future commitment.
 Managing these different streams is much easier when you have systems that can handle various integrations with HubiFi, connecting your payment processor, CRM, and accounting software seamlessly.

-What to Include in Your Reconciliation Template
+What Should Your Reconciliation Template Include?

 Building a deferred revenue reconciliation template from scratch can feel like a big task, but it’s really about creating a clear and logical home for your data.
 Think of it as your financial command center.
 A well-structured template doesn't just hold numbers; it tells the story of your revenue journey, from the moment a customer pays to the moment you deliver on your promise.
 It’s your single source of truth for tracking liabilities and ensuring your financial statements are accurate.